go101/tinyrouter/README.md

 1: /a/b/:c
 2: /a/:b/c
 4: /a/:b/:c
-3: /:a/x/c
+3: /:a/b/c
 5: /:a/:b/:c
 ```
 So,
 * `/a/b/c` will match the 1st one
 * `a/x/c` will match the 2nd one,
 * `a/x/y` will match the 2nd one,
-* `/y/x/c` will match the 4th one.
+* `/x/b/c` will match the 4th one.
 * `/y/x/z` will match the 5th one.

+The match rules and results are the same as Gorilla/Mux.

 ### How?

 The TinyRouter implementation groups routes:
+1. first by request methods.
-1. first by number of tokens (or called segments) in path patterns.
+1. then by number of tokens (or called segments) in path patterns.
-1. then by request methods.
-(This step may be exchanged with the first step in the future versions.)
 1. then (for the 1st segment in patterns), by wildcard (parameterized) or not.
 Non-wildcard segments are called fixed segments.
 1. then for the segments in the fixed group in the last step, group them by their length.
 1. for each group with the same token length, sort the segments in it.